collocations.org

 Necessity forced an urgent solution.

-of ~
+of necessity

 The visit will, of necessity, be brief.

-out of ~
+out of necessity

-through ~
+through necessity

 Most of the women are forced, through economic necessity, to work in part-time low-paid jobs.

-without the ~ of
+without the necessity of

-~ for
+necessity for

-There''s no necessity for you to come.
+There's no necessity for you to come.

-~ to
+necessity to

 the necessity to earn a living